-- 209. To ensure that complaints and dissatisfactions from farmers are duly attended to and resolved, the apex groups of the farmer organizations will serve as the first level of grievance reporting mechanism.
-Issues that cannot be resolved at this stage will proceed to the community leadership.
-When the leadership is not able to resolve these issues, the matter will be escalated to the project implementation unit through the project liaison officer at the community level.
-The AF Project will as much as possible utilize every available grievance redress mechanisms including: associations (including farmers' associations/organizations) traditional council (Paramount Chiefs and elders), village square engagement (consisting of representatives of men, women and social groups), village general assembly, the project NCPU, etc. - D. Describe the monitoring and evaluation arrangements and provide a budgeted M&E plan - 210.
-Project Monitoring and Evaluation (M&E) and Knowledge management will be under the oversight of the National Project Coordinating Unit, and led by the M&E officer who will work closely with the implementing partners.
+- 245. Project Monitoring and Evaluation (M&E) and Knowledge management will be under the oversight of the National Project Coordinating Unit, and led by the M&E officer who will work closely with the implementing partners.
 The M&E system should: (i) produce, organize and disseminate the information needed for the strategic management of the Project, (ii) document the results and lessons learned for internal use and for public dissemination on the achievements and (iii) respond to the information needs of Adaptation Fund, IFAD and the Government on the activities, immediate outcomes and impact of the Project.
-A monitoring and evaluation manual that will describe a simple and effective system for collecting, processing, analysing and disseminating data will be prepared in the first year of the Project A computerized database will be developed that will enable the generation of dashboards used in IFAD projects.
+A monitoring and evaluation manual that will describe a simple and effective system for collecting, processing, analysing and disseminating data will be prepared in the first year of the Project. - A computerized database will be developed that will enable the generation of dashboards used in IFAD projects.
 The system will be regularly fed from data collected in the field by the implementing partners and the various studies carried out as part of the projects' implementation.
 The monitoring and evaluation system will be coupled with a geo-localized information system (GIS) that will allow mapping and spatial-temporal analyses.
-Trainings will be organized to strengthen the capacities of the various stakeholders involved in the monitoring and evaluation system. - 211.
-Project M&E activities will be guided by the following key considerations:

-a) Data will be disaggregated by poverty, livelihood group and gender;

-b) Each implementing or partner agency will have clear M&E responsibilities with specific reporting deadlines and a forum for presenting and discussing the findings of the monitoring exercise; and c) M&E will be linked to the project rationale, log frame, and annual work plans and budgets.
+Trainings will be organized to strengthen the capacities of the various stakeholders involved in the monitoring and evaluation system. - 247.
+Project M&E activities will be guided by the following key considerations: - a) Data will be disaggregated by poverty, livelihood group and gender; - b) Each implementing or partner agency will have clear M&E responsibilities with specific reporting deadlines and a forum for presenting and discussing the findings of the monitoring exercise; and - c) M&E will be linked to the project rationale, log frame, and annual work plans and budgets.
 M&E findings will be used to take corrective or enhancing measures at the level of project management.